djhmateer/djhmateer.github.io/_posts/2024-06-15-feature phones.md

 ### bad

+- missed a call due to not hearing (as low volume and phone in bag)
+- didn't see messages about missed call due to small screen and not checking
 - no idea when bus times are
 - had to remember how to get somewhere as no satnav
 - no idea about traffic conditions